ccg-v/cpp_modules/cpp_06/ex02/README.md

 		* If the cast is valid (i.e., the object is actually of the derived type), the cast succeeds.
 		* If it’s not valid, it returns NULL (C++98) or nullptr (C++11 and later).

-	* **Why This Works**: When you declare a class with a virtual function (like the virtual destructor in Base), the compiler generates a `vtable`(virtual table) for that class, allowing dynamic_cast to work.
+	* **Why This Works**: When you declare a class with a virtual function (like the virtual destructor in Base), the compiler generates a `vtable`(virtual table) for that class, allowing `dynamic_cast` to work.
 The `vtable` stores information about the actual type of the object, enabling runtime identification.

 * **Identifying the Type Using a Reference**

+	* In this case, you’re dealing with a reference, so you don’t have the option to use pointers or dynamic_cast directly.
+Instead, the best approach is to use try-catch exception handling combined with dynamic_cast.

+    * When you use dynamic_cast with references, it will throw a `std::bad_cast` exception if the cast fails.
+This gives you a way to identify the type by attempting to cast to each derived type inside a try-catch block:
+		- If the cast is successful, you can print the corresponding type.
+    	- If the cast fails, catch the exception and continue with the next type.

+	* The `std::bad_cast` exception is available in in the <typeinfo> header, but based on the exercise instructions, we are not allowed to include this header.
+Instead, we can use `std::exception`, which is a base class for all standard exceptions, to catch exceptions thrown by `dynamic_cast`
 </details>

+[^1] * RTTI allows a program to determine the type of an object during execution.
+This is useful for operations such as dynamic type checking, especially in cases where the actual type of an object needs to be known at runtime.
+It requires at least one virtual function in the base class (commonly a virtual destructor).
+This is because the virtual table (vtable) mechanism is used to store type information.
+* RTTI is closely associated with polymorphism.
+When a base class declares a virtual destructor or virtual methods, RTTI information is available for objects of derived classes.
+This allows the program to identify and interact with derived types through base class pointers or references.
+* Key RTTI Features:
+    * `dynamic_cast`: This operator is used for safely downcasting (casting from a base class pointer/reference to a derived class pointer/reference).
+If the cast fails, dynamic_cast will return NULL for pointers or throw std::bad_cast for references.
+RTTI is used to check the actual type of the object at runtime.
+    * `typeid`: This operator provides information about the type of an object or type information object.
+It returns a std::type_info object, which can be used to compare types or retrieve type names.